octochangelog/octochangelog-webapp/.github/pull_request_template.md

 I've checked my work by:

-- [ ] Adding new test or adjusting existing tests
+- [ ] Adding new tests or adjusting existing tests
 - [ ] Testing manually